BuildOnViction/gitbook/archive/how-to-deploy-a-nft-token.md

 };
 ```

-This code will deploy or migrate our contract to TomoChain, with the name `Gradient Token` and the symbol `GRAD`.
+This code will deploy or migrate our contract to Viction, with the name `Gradient Token` and the symbol `GRAD`.

 ### 4.2 Configure truffle.js <a href="#b0d7" id="b0d7"></a>